-2.5 Scoping Session
+2.4 Scoping Session

 Once NYSERDA has approved the project's application, NYSERDA or its designee will schedule a Scoping Session with the Applicant, the Primary Energy Consultant and the project team.
 The intent of the Scoping Session is to discuss general project information and review MF NCP requirements and responsibilities for each party.
 The Scoping Session may also identify additional documents required to allow the project to be established in NYSERDA's financial systems.
-Knowledgeable representatives from both the Applicant and Primary Energy Consultant are required to attend the Scoping Session.
-After the Scoping Session, if all parties agree to move forward with the project in MF NCP, and the SEQR process has been completed, NYSERDA will send a MF NCP Project Award Letter to the Applicant verifying that the application is approved to participate in the MF NCP.
+Knowledgeable representatives from both the Applicant and the Primary Energy Consultant are required to attend the Scoping Session.
+After the Scoping Session, if all parties agree to move forward with this project in MF NCP, NYSERDA will send a MF NCP Project Award Letter to the Applicant verifying that the application is approved to participate in MF NCP.
 Final approval and issuance of the MF NCP Project Award Letter are at NYSERDA's discretion.